Cultural diplomacy: Dance

 The positioning of the performing arts throughout history shows that dance was a tool for showing power, promoting national pride, and maintaining international relations.
 During the Cold War, the plot and choreography choices used in dance demonstrated Socialist vs. Capitalist values.
 Through this, countries were able to share their ideas.
 In 1955, the United States state department sent the Martha Graham Dance Company to many countries affected by the Cold War.
 Some of these countries included Burma, India, Pakistan, Japan, the Philippines, and Thailand which were all a concern to the United States because they could be easily lost to Communism as predicted in Eisenhower's Domino Theory.
-The choreography mixed Asian aesthetics with American values, creating an innovative performance that showed what the United States and a Capitalist society was capable of producing.
+The choreography mixed Asian aesthetics with American values, creating an innovative performance that showed what the United States and a capitalist society was capable of producing.
 Her performances were received with praise and repositioned the image of the United States in the eyes of the international community.

 Cultural diplomacy through the arts was also used by the Soviet Union due to the high value they placed on culture and the belief it could unite people.
-The “New Soviet Man” was expected to have an understanding of the arts and be able to contribute to society.
+The "New Soviet Man" was expected to have an understanding of the arts and be able to contribute to society.
 In 1959, the Soviet Union decided to send one of its highly regarded ballet companies, the Bolshoi, to tour the United States.
 Their goal was to demonstrate the artistic and physical abilities of their citizens.
-The repertoire included Romeo and Juliet, Sawn Lake, Giselle, and The Stone Flower.
+The repertoire included Romeo and Juliet, Swan Lake, Giselle, and The Stone Flower.
 There were also two mixed bills that included both pre and post-revolutionary content.
 Swan Lake and its composer, P. I. Tchaikovsky, were considered Russian classics that fit into Marxist ideology and were therefore accepted in the Communist repertoire.
 Other classic ballets were redesigned to demonstrate this ideology.
 While Americans were extremely excited to see the ballets and praised the ballerinas, the repertoire was not received as well.
 This was a tool critics used to express the joy of seeing the ballet company while critiquing Soviet politics.
 The complaint that Communism was an old-fashioned ideology was given life as most of the ballets performed were classical pieces.
-Dance being produced in the United States, for example Balanchine and Martha Graham, was seen as modern with an individualistic style.
+Dance produced in the United States, for example Balanchine and Martha Graham, was seen as modern with an individualistic style.